-The Institute of Corrosion now have publications available upon requests.
+The Institute of Corrosion now have publications available for you to acquire Free of Charge upon requests, but postage will be charged of £5/edition within the UK.
 Some of the publication are quite old and may be out of print but it would be useful for research purposes etc.

-List Corrosion and Related Science and Technology books:
+The List of Corrosion and Corrosion Related Science and Technology book available are as follow;

 |Corrosion Volumes 1 and 2

 ||1968 Rare book Well used condition

 |Corrosion & Control 2nd edition Introduction to Corrosion Science and Engineering

 ||Fontana and Greene

 |An Engineers Approach to Corrosion

 |Protective Painting of Iron and Steel Structures